 Write caches are normally used to delay writes, avoiding extraneous disk I/O for blocks that are overwritten in pieces.
 Although ENWRICH achieves that, its primary motivation is different.
-ENWRICH's caches hoard a large number of writes, and then flush them periodically, simultaneously, with disk-directed I/O. The main focus is not to reduce the number of block I/Os but to accumulate a large number of them and then perform them in an order dictated by DDIO.
+EN-WRICH's caches hoard a large number of writes, and then flush them periodically, simultaneously, with disk-directed I/O. The main focus is not to reduce the number of block I/Os but to accumulate a large number of them and then perform them in an order dictated by DDIO.
 Thus we optimize disk access over a large number of writes involving many jobs and files.
 Putting the caches at the compute processor rather than on the I/O processor has other advantages: first, it avoids network delay for every write, and second, it relieves the IOP of managing a cache that is shared by many CPs.
-This technique of batching writes, although for somewhat different reasons, has been used successfully in the log-structured file system [RO92] and in the Zebra file system [HO93].
-Note that ENWRICH only caches writes to write-only files (writes to write-only files were dominant in CHARISMA studies; the number of read-write files was tiny).
+This technique of batching writes, although for somewhat different reasons, has been used successfully in the log-structured file system [32] and in the Zebra file system [14].
+Note that ENWRICH only caches writes to files opened only for writing (writes to write-only files were dominant in CHARISMA studies; the number of files that were both read and written was tiny).
 Read-only files could be cached in separate per-CP caches and read-write files could be cached in IOP buffer caches.
 As outlined later, this selective compute-node write caching allows us to solve the cache-consistency problem with minimal overhead.
 The consistency check is actually overlapped with useful work that eliminates extra block I/O at the IOPs.